mprimi/notes/topics/crypto-samples.md

 # Disclaimers

 🌱 This is a living deck.
 Parts of it are rough.
-Parts of it haven't been written, or even thought of.
+Parts of if I haven't even thought of yet.

 🎯 I often oversimplify for the sake of brevity and simplicity.

- 😳 English is not my first language.
+My english is not great.😳
 Please report bugs. 😉

 ---